 Therefore, I think it could be possible for us songwriters to learn to market our finished compositions by watching what the snack industry is doing.
 They have big budgets for advertising departments, consultants and boardroom focus groups, but we’ve got the creativity.
 Let’s adapt what they’re doing to have it work for us.

 Whereas the “of its time songs” need to be shopped now, and pushed as hard as we can everywhere we can reach.
-Have all you promo materials (merch, website, bio…) ready to go before the launch, because everything will be fast paced after.
-Up front money from this song is worth more than royalties, and remember there’s no such thing as shame (especially if you wrote a song about Instagram models being nothing but trouble).
+Have all your promo materials (merch, website, bio…) ready to go before the launch, because everything will be fast-paced after.
+Upfront money from this song is worth more than royalties, and remember there’s no such thing as shame (especially if you wrote a song about Instagram models being nothing but trouble).